kyma-project/istio/docs/contributor/04-10-technical-design.md

 ![Kyma IstioOperator Overview](./../assets/istio-operator-overview.svg)

 We want to keep the Kyma Istio operator as simple as possible.
 That's why we decided to start with one controller that consists of several self-contained components executing reconciliation logic.
-The controller uses [Istio CR](./04-20-xff-proposal.md) as a resource.
-Istio CR *must* be in `kyma-system` namespace and we restrict to having just a single one on a Kyma cluster with a ResourceQuota resource.
+The controller uses [Istio CR](./04-20-xff-proposal.md) as a resource, which must be present in the `kyma-system` Namespace.
+The `ResourceQuota` resource ensures that there is only one Istio CR in a Kyma cluster.

 ### Ownership of current resources in Kyma repository